anthli/clipt/README.md

 ## Features
-- Displays clips in descending order (latest to earliest) so the most recent clips appear at the top, and the oldest ones at the bottom
+- Displays clips in descending order (latest to earliest) so the most recent clips appear at the top and the oldest ones at the bottom
 - Clips can be deleted on demand
 - Searching for clips can be easily done through the search bar at the bottom
 - Supports copying of text